'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

 After the El Paso shooting, calls for the end of 8chan as a breeding ground for extremism grew louder.

-In a statement posted early Monday morning, web security company Cloudflare called 8chan "a cesspool of hate" and announced it would stop shielding the site from cyberattacks.
+In a statement posted early Monday morning, Web security company Cloudflare called 8chan "a cesspool of hate" and announced it would stop shielding the site from cyberattacks.
 "At some level firing 8chan as a customer is easy," CEO Matthew Prince said.
 "They are uniquely lawless and that lawlessness has contributed to multiple horrific tragedies.
 Enough is enough."

-Just hours earlier, CloudFlare's general counsel had told BuzzFeed News that taking such an action would set a dangerous precedent, saying "scratching an itch in a situation like this is very problematic."
+Just hours earlier, Cloudflare's general counsel had told BuzzFeed News that taking such an action would set a dangerous precedent, saying "scratching an itch in a situation like this is very problematic."

-Prince said the move by San Francisco-based CloudFlare would disrupt 8chan but "almost certainly" not erase its presence from the Internet because other companies could step in to fill the void.
+Prince said the move by San Francisco-based Cloudflare would disrupt 8chan but "almost certainly" not erase its presence from the Internet because other companies could step in to fill the void.

 Some experts suggest that trying to cut off 8chan is like trying to kill a hydra — the decentralized community could just grow back under a different name.
 "If 8chan is shut down here is what will happen: someone else will spin up a new imageboard, say 20chan or whatever.
 People will flock to that," Andrew Torba, the controversial founder of social network Gab, told BuzzFeed.